cheery/lever/README.md

  TODO: Lifting between base types and some parametric structures.

- TODO: Implement optionals and variadics to interpreter and compiler.
+ TODO: Implement optionals to interpreter and compiler.

  TODO: read_script should resolve the relative source paths.